Edoardo Mapelli Mozzi: Personal life

-Mapelli Mozzi was engaged to American architect Dara Huang until 2018; she is of Taiwanese descent.
-They have a son, Christopher Woolf, born in 2016.
+Mapelli Mozzi was engaged to American architect Dara Huang until 2018.
+They have a son, Christopher Woolf "Wolfie", born in 2016.

-In 2018, Mapelli Mozzi began a relationship with Princess Beatrice of York, whom he had known since childhood.
-His family have been close friends with her parents, Prince Andrew, Duke of York, and Sarah, Duchess of York, for decades.
+In 2018, Mapelli Mozzi began a relationship with Princess Beatrice, whom he has known since childhood.
+His family have been close friends with her parents, Andrew Mountbatten-Windsor and Sarah Ferguson, for decades.

 In March 2019, Beatrice attended a fundraising event at the National Portrait Gallery, London, accompanied by Mapelli Mozzi.
 Following his proposal in Italy, the couple's engagement was announced on 26 September 2019.
 Mapelli Mozzi was reported to have designed the engagement ring along with British jeweller Shaun Leane.

-They intended to marry at the Chapel Royal of St James's Palace on 29 May 2020 but postponed the ceremony in light of the COVID-19 pandemic.
+The couple intended to marry at the Chapel Royal of St James's Palace on 29 May 2020 but postponed the ceremony in light of the COVID-19 pandemic.
 A private wedding took place at the Royal Chapel of All Saints in Windsor Great Park on 17 July 2020.

-Beatrice gave birth to their daughter, Sienna Elizabeth Mapelli Mozzi, on 18 September 2021 at the Chelsea and Westminster Hospital.
-The child is currently 10th in the line of succession to the British throne.
-Mapelli Mozzi and Beatrice lived at a four-bedroom apartment at St James's Palace, but reportedly moved to a manor home in the Cotswolds in late 2022.
+Beatrice gave birth to their first daughter, Sienna Elizabeth Mapelli Mozzi, on 18 September 2021 at the Chelsea and Westminster Hospital.
+Sienna is currently 10th in the line of succession to the British throne.
+Their second daughter, Athena Elizabeth Rose Mapelli Mozzi, was born on 22 January 2025 at Chelsea and Westminster Hospital, several weeks prematurely.
+Athena is currently 11th in the line of succession.

-In an August 2021 interview, Beatrice revealed that Mapelli Mozzi, like herself, is dyslexic.
+The couple initially lived in a four-bedroom apartment at St James's Palace, but they reportedly moved to a manor home in the Cotswolds in late 2022.
+In an August 2021 interview, Beatrice revealed that Mapelli Mozzi, like her, is dyslexic.

-Mapelli Mozzi is active on social media, including Twitter, where he has spoken against plastic pollution in the oceans and whaling in Japan and shared messages about gun control in the United States.
+Mapelli Mozzi is active on social media, including Twitter, where he has spoken against plastic pollution in the oceans and whaling in Japan, and shared messages about gun control in the United States.
 He has criticised British politicians Andrea Leadsom and Jeremy Corbyn in the past, and used the hashtag "ImWithHer" on Twitter on the night of the 2016 United States presidential election to show his support for the Democratic candidate Hillary Clinton.